Holdover fire

 In wildfires, a holdover fire, or overwintering fire is a peat fire which persists from year to year.
 It is also sometimes called a "zombie fire".

-Fires
+Arctic tundra

 Such fires typically occur in Arctic tundra, smouldering during the winter under the snow and then becoming more intense during the summer.

 A study conducted from 2002–2018 in Alaska and the Northwest Territories found that this type of fire burned only 0.8% of the total area burned by all types of fires and that this type of fire caused only 0.5% of the total carbon emissions released by all types of fires.